 a duty under state or federal law, to keep records or act on such information.

 To the Military – As required by military command authorities if you are a member

 of the armed forces, we may disclose health care information.
-We may also
+We may disclose

-disclose medical information about foreign military personnel to the appropriate
+We may also disclose medical information about foreign military personnel

 For Specialized Government Functions – We may disclose health care information about you to authorized

 and other national security activities authorized by law.